seanclen/hr-strategies/src/pages/compliance/affirmative-action.md

-    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) has the authority to audit your company or disbar them from government contracts for up to 7 years.
+    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) has the authority to audit your company or disbar them from government contracts for up to seven years.
 Not sure where your company stands?
 Let us help.
   link:
     text: What does an audit look like?
     url: '/compliance/affirmative-action#failure-to-comply'